Elder

 Tom Crenshaw

 Tom Crenshaw grew up on a small family farm in west Tennessee.
 Tom’s wife, Connie, is also a native of Tennessee.
 After completing graduate degrees in animal nutrition at the University of Nebraska, Tom and Connie moved to Wisconsin in 1980.
-As a research and teaching faculty position the UW Department of Animal & Dairy Sciences, Tom is motivated by research and enjoys opportunities to engage and advise students.
-Tom and Connie’s two adult children and their spouses have blessed them with seven grandchildren.
-Blackhawk has been their church homesince 1999.
-Tom has served Blackhawk as an Elder.
-Tom and Connie have enjoyed serving together as life group leaders and marriage mentors.
-Connie has volunteered in Blackhawk office work, Senior Ministry, and currently serves on the Care Response Team.
+Tom is motivated by research and enjoys

 Sue Nondahl

 Sue Nondahl grew up in Greendale, a suburb of Milwaukee.
 She met her husband Dave as an undergraduate at UW-Madison, and they started attending Blackhawk in the late 1970’s.
 They have two adult children and five grandchildren.
 Before retiring in 2016, Sue worked as a pediatrician at Associated Physicians Clinic in Madison, and Dave worked as a statistician for the UW Department of Ophthalmology and Visual Sciences.
-Sue volunteered in Blackhawk’s children’s ministry for over 20 years, and she participated in two short-term mission trips to Honduras.
+Sue has volunteered in Blackhawk Kids for over 20 years, and she participated in two short-term mission trips to Honduras.
 Dave served as an elder at Blackhawk in the 1980’s and has volunteered in a variety of ministries including the Infrastructure Task Force, the Connections Team, and One-to-One Care.
 Sue and Dave previously served as marriage mentors and life group leaders, and they currently serve as life group hosts.
-They enjoy biking, reading, and spending time with their grandchildren.
+They enjoy hiking, reading, and spending time with their grandchildren.